 Opto 22 to offer N-Tron network switches, wireless access points

-Opto 22, developer and manufacturer of the Opto 22 Snap PAC System family of programmable automation controllers, I/O, and accessories, agreed to sell N-Tron Corp. industrial Ethernet network switches and wireless access points .
+Opto 22, developer and manufacturer of the Opto 22 Snap PAC System family of programmable automation controllers, I/O, and accessories, has agreed to sell N-Tron Corp.’s line of industrial Ethernet network switches and wireless access points.

-N-Tron switches are rugged, durable, and industrially-hardened, encased in coated steel enclosures specially designed to reduce noise, Opto 22 says.
-The switches boast entended environmental specifications, such as up to -40 to 85 oC operating temperatures, increased shock and vibration resistance, and 2 million hours mean time between failures (MTBF).
-These features-plus redundant power inputs with voltage ranges as great as 10 V dc to 49 V dc-make these switches well suited for implementation in harsh environments and applications in large manufacturing facilities, power utilities, electrical substations, water treatment plants, and other processing facilities, Opto 22 said.
+N-Tron switches are positioned as being rugged, durable, and industrially-hardened, encased in coated steel enclosures specially designed to reduce noise.
+The switches also offer extended environmental specifications, such as up to -40 to 85 °C operating temperatures, increased shock and vibration resistance, and 2 million hours mean time between failures (MTBF).
+These features, plus redundant power inputs with voltage ranges as great as 10 V dc to 49 V dc, allow for these switches to be used in harsh environments and applications in large manufacturing facilities, power utilities, electrical substations, water treatment plants, and other processing facilities.

-Opto 22 also will offer N-Tron wireless access points for use with Opto 22 Snap PAC Wired+Wireless controllers and I/O .
-N-Tron model 702-W wireless access point is IEEE 802.11a/b/g compliant with full WPA (TKIP) and WPA2 (802.11i/AES) security features, ideal for use with wired and wireless hardware in industrial communications architectures where it is difficult, impossible, or cost prohibitive to run network cabling, Opto 22 said.
+Also provided will be N-Tron’s wireless access points for use with Opto 22 Snap PAC Wired+Wireless controllers and I/O. N-Tron model 702-W wireless access point is IEEE 802.11a/b/g compliant with full WPA (TKIP) and WPA2 (802.11i/AES) security features for use with the Wired+Wireless hardware in industrial communications architectures where it’s difficult, impossible, or cost prohibitive to run network cabling.